 Limitation of Liability

 APOASSIST.COM IS NOT A SUBSTITUTE FOR, AND DOES NOT PROVIDE, MEDICAL ADVICE.
 IT IS PROVIDED FOR PERSONAL, EDUCATIONAL, INFORMATIONAL AND CONVENIENCE PURPOSES ONLY AND MUST NOT BE USED FOR THE DIRECTION OF CARE OF INDIVIDUAL PATIENTS.
 IT IS GENERAL IN NATURE AND IS NOT INTENDED IN ANY WAY TO BE A SUBSTITUTE FOR A MEDICAL EXAM OR PROFESSIONAL MEDICAL ADVICE, MEDICAL OPINION, DIAGNOSIS OR TREATMENT FOR USERS OR THEIR PATIENTS.
-IF YOU ARE A PATIENT, ALWAYS SEEK THE ADVICE OF APPROPRIATELY QUALIFIED AND REGULATED HEALTH PROVIDERS WITH ANY QUESTIONS YOU MIGHT HAVE WITH RESPECT TO YOUR MEDICAL CONDITION OR APO-DEFERASIROX OR APO-DEFERASIROX (TYPE J).
+IF YOU ARE A PATIENT, ALWAYS SEEK THE ADVICE OF APPROPRIATELY QUALIFIED AND REGULATED HEALTH PROVIDERS WITH ANY QUESTIONS YOU MIGHT HAVE WITH RESPECT TO YOUR MEDICAL CONDITION ORAPOTEX PRODUCTS.
 NEVER DISREGARD OR DELAY SEEKING MEDICAL ADVICE AS A RESULT OF USING THIS WEBSITE.
 RELIANCE ON ANY INFORMATION PROVIDED IN THE MATERIAL IS SOLELY AT YOUR OWN RISK, AND YOU ASSUME FULL RESPONSIBILITY FOR YOUR USE AND OTHERS' USE, OF THE CONTENT PROVIDED BY THIS WEBSITE.

 UNDER NO CIRCUMSTANCES, INCLUDING NEGLIGENCE, WILL APOTEX, ITS AFFILIATES, OR ANY OTHER PARTY INVOLVED IN THE CREATION, PRODUCTION, PROMOTION, OR MARKETING OF THE WEBSITE OR THE CONTENT BE LIABLE TO YOU OR ANY OTHER PARTY FOR ANY LOSS OR INCIDENTAL, SPECIAL, INDIRECT, RELIANCE, PUNITIVE OR CONSEQUENTIAL DAMAGES, INCLUDING LOST DATA, BUSINESS INTERRUPTION, LOSS OF USE, LOST REVENUE, OR LOST PROFITS, ARISING OUT OF OR RELATING TO THIS WEBSITE OR THE CONTENT, EVEN IF APOTEX OR SUCH OTHER PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
 Some jurisdictions do not allow the exclusion or limitation of consequential or indirect damages, so the above limitation may not apply to you.